ptrcao/07-Project-1/README.md

 ## Usage

-The user will be promted to allow their geolocation to be read when they open their browser to the Landing page.
+The user will be prompted to allow their geolocation to be read when they open their browser to the Landing page.
 Once confirmed the user can select their Input Parameters and click Find Station to return results.

 ![This shows the landing page where uses can inlcude there Fuel Choice, Radius and sort by options](./assets/images/FuelSeeker_Landing.PNG)